 A true fisherman’s delight awaits you on Lake Thurmond.
-Striped bass, hybrid bass, largemouth bass, bream, and the wonderfully named crappie can all be caught on the lake.
-Fishing is one of the most popular wildlife-related on the 1200 miles of shoreline and 71,100 acres of water.
+Striped bass, hybrid bass, largemouth bass, bream, and the crappie can all be caught on the lake.
+Fishing is one of the most popular wildlife-related activities on the 1,200 miles of shoreline and 71,000 acres of water.
 There are dozens of fishing piers, bank fishing areas, and boat ramps for launching your own boat.
 The US Army Corps of Engineers make numerous improvements to the environment benefiting both fish and fishermen alike.

 Boating on Lake Thurmond

-Whether you enjoy slowly sailing, quickly racing, or paddling by your own power, this lake will sure to please.
-There are numerous launch spots to drop your boat in whenever you wish.
-Luckily for the residents of Savannah Lakes Village, there is a 100+ slip marina close by where you can keep your boat year round.
-The marina features both electrical and water connections and has slips ranging from small boat slips to ones large enough for 21 by 81 feet houseboats.
+Whether you enjoy sailing, motor boating, or paddling by your own power, this lake will sure to please.
+There is a 100+ slip full-service marina connected to the local resort peninsula by where you can dock, refuel, and stock up your boat.
+The marina features both electrical and water connections and has slips that can accommodate up to an 80 foot houseboat.

 Watersports on Lake Thurmond

-Do you love to kayak, canoe, water ski, or be flung off of water rafts?
-All can be done on the lake.
-Kayaking around the perimeter or across the lake is quite an easy feat no matter where you launch from.
+Lake Thurmond offers the perfect conditions for all watersports.
+Kayaking, canoeing, or paddleboarding across the lake is easy feat no matter where you launch from.
 There are no major hazards apart from fishermen and other boaters that you need to be concerned with.
-Unlike some other lakes and rivers, there are no animals predators to concern yourself with while enjoying your water sports.
+Unlike some other lakes and rivers, there are no animal predators (such as alligators) to concern yourself with while enjoying your watersports.

-Care to try and kayak at night?
+Want to kayak at night?
 There’s a group who does so during full moons and listens to music the whole way.
 Want to jet ski the entire length of the lake?
 Well, you might need to refill on gas, but you’re more than welcome to try!